Gdog192/browser-portal/README.md

 - Rate limiting to prevent abuse
 - Easy configuration via JSON file
 - Minimal resource usage

+## Environment variables

+The server can be configured via environment variables (useful for cloud deployments):

+- PORT - Port to listen on (platforms like Render/Heroku set this automatically).
+- ALLOWED_HOSTS - Optional comma-separated list of hostnames that the proxy is allowed to target (e.g. "example.com,another.com").
+If not set, the server derives allowed hosts from config.json sites and always allows localhost.
+- ALLOW_ANY_TARGET - If set to "true", disables the host allowlist and permits proxying to any host.
+This is less secure and should only be used for local testing.

 ## Quick Start (Cloud Deployment - Recommended)